kethavathnaveen1718/Inventory-Management-and-Reporting-System/README.md

-<<<<<<< HEAD
-# Inventory Management and Reporting System

-A comprehensive full-stack inventory solution built with a secure Spring Boot REST API and a dynamic React frontend, delivering role-based access, real-time stock monitoring, and analytical insights.
+# Inventory-Management-and-Reporting-System
+Full-stack Inventory Management System — Spring Boot 3 REST API with JWT authentication and role-based access (Admin/Supplier/Customer), React 18 dashboard with real-time low-stock alerts, email reporting, and analytics.
+Built as part of the Infosys Springboard Virtual Internship.
 ---

 ## Table of Contents